What is my mailing address at NEC?

 RAs will help students establish a roommate agreement at the beginning of the Fall semester.
 Roommate agreements encourage students to start a dialogue about living together.
 We also encourage roommates to check out our collection of Roommate Dynamics Resources for supplemtnal guidance on getting to know one another better over time.

 What is the guest visitation policy?

 Due to the current global pandemic, only NEC students who are part of the Co-Verified COVID testing program are allowed as signed guests to a resident student.
 Other non-NEC guest visitations are suspended until further notice.
 Only family members assisting in any move-in and move-out processes are allowed to visit a resident.

 What kind of security exists in the building?

-The Residence Hall has a professional 24-hour security guard posted at the entrance of the building.
-To enter the building residents must show their student ID.
-All guests and visitors must show valid picture identification upon entering the building.
-The building is equipped with smoke detectors, carbon monoxide detectors and a fire alarm system.
+The Residence Hall has a professional 24-hour security guard posted at the entrance of the SLPC.
+To enter the Residence Hall residents must show their Penguin Pass with their Residence Hall sticker.
+All guests and visitors must show valid, government-issued photo identification upon entering the building.
+The building is equipped with smoke detectors, heat detectors, carbon monoxide detectors, and a fire alarm system.

 Is it possible to study in the ResHall?

 Students can study in their rooms, as well as in lounges on each floor of the Residence Hall.
 Quiet Hours begin at 10:00pm during the week and 11:00pm on weekends.
 Residence Life staff enforce quiet hours to create an environment conducive to studying in the Residence Hall.